Smooth Functors vs. Differential Forms: Introduction

-In Section \ref{sec4} we try to convince the reader that smooth 2-functors are implicitly present in various fields, and we describe how our new bijection with differential forms can be used.
-For this purpose, we give three examples.
+In Section \ref{sec4} we try to convince the reader that smooth 2-functors are implicitly present in various fields, and we describe the impact of our new bijection to these fields.
+We give three examples.
 The first example are connections on (possibly non-abelian) gerbes.
 As mentioned at the beginning of this introduction, ordinary smooth functors correspond to connections on \emph{trivial} principal bundles.
 We claim here that smooth \emph{2-}functors correspond in the same way to connections on \emph{trivial gerbes}.

 For abelian gerbes, such connections have been studied by Brylinski on sheaves of groupoids \cite{brylinski1}, and by Murray on bundle gerbes \cite{murray}.
 In both cases, our claim shows to be true.
-Connections on a certain class of (possibly non-abelian) gerbes have been introduced by Breen and Messing \cite{breen1}.
-Their connection -- considered on a trivial gerbe -- is a pair $(A,B)$ of a 1-form and a 2-form, just like they arise here from a smooth 2-functor.
-This is a further indication for our claim that smooth 2-functors are related to connections on trivial gerbes.
-Interestingly, the two forms of a Breen-Messing connection are not necessarily related to each other in contrast to the two forms coming from a smooth 2-functor.
-We argue that this difference is related to an interesting recent question in the theory of connections on gerbes, namely the question if such connections induce a notion of \emph{surface holonomy}.
+Similar results for abelian gerbes have been obtained in \cite{mackaay1}.
+Connections on a certain class of (possibly) non-abelian gerbes have been introduced by Breen and Messing \cite{breen1}.
+Their connection -- considered on a trivial gerbe -- is a pair $(A,B)$ of a 1-form and a 2-form like they arise from a smooth 2-functor in the way outlined above.
+Interestingly, the two forms of a Breen-Messing connection are not necessarily related to each other, in contrast to the two forms coming from a smooth 2-functor.
+We argue that this difference is related to the question, whether such connections induce a notion of \emph{surface holonomy}.

 Moreover, certain higher gauge theories can be described by pairs $(A,B)$ of differential forms with values in the Lie algebras belonging to the two Lie groups of a crossed module, and even the relation between $A$ and $B$ we found here is already present in this context \cite{girelli1}.
 Since higher gauge theories are naturally related to connections on gerbes, a further link between smooth 2-functors and connections on gerbes is present.